-For its new customer base in Connecticut, Fanduel Sportsbook is offering players who sign up a risk free bet of up to $1,000!
-All you need to do to claim this very generous offer, is head over to Fanduel, create an account, deposit and place a wager of up to $1,000.
-If the bet you made loses, you will receive a full refund within 72 hours in the form of site credit that you can use to place other bets!
+For its new customer base in Connecticut, Fanduel Sportsbook is offering players who sign up a risk free bets of up to $150!
+All you need to do to claim this very generous offer, is head over to Fanduel, create an account, deposit and place a wager of at least $5.
+If the bet you made wins or loses, you will receive $150 in the form of site credit that you can use to place other free bets!

 Although the law stipulates that the Connecticut Lottery's CT sports betting app cannot have any ties to a land-based casino, the PlaySugarHouse brand is able to grant access to bettors in the state through its partnership with Rush Street Interactive.
 This means CT mobile users will be directed to the PlaySugarHouse Connecticut platform, which provides a clean and easy-to-navigate sportsbook and again promises to cover all major sporting competitions.

 SugarHouse Connecticut is offering all new players a compelling deposit match bonus up to $250 as their welcome offer.
 The wagering requirement for this offer is 1x the bonus money, meaning that players only need to wager the amount of the bonus funds received on the site in order to gain access and withdraw the bonus funds.
 To help provide some perspective, other online sportsbooks typically require about 20x the wagering requirement, so considering, the conditions of this offer are pretty good!